-- (1) It is not lawful for an employer, either directly or indirectly, to deduct from the wages of the employer's worker any part of a sum which the employer is or may become liable to pay into the accident fund or otherwise under this Part, or to require or to permit the worker to contribute in any manner toward indemnifying the employer against a liability which the employer has incurred or may incur under this Part. - (2) Every person who contravenes subsection (1) commits an offense against this Part and is liable to repay to the worker any sum which has been so deducted from his or her wages or which he or she has been required or permitted to pay in contravention of subsection (1).
+- (1) An employer must not, either directly or indirectly, - (a) deduct from the wages of a worker of the employer any part of an amount that the employer is or may become liable to pay into the accident fund or otherwise under a compensation provision, or - (b) require or permit a worker of the employer to contribute in any manner toward indemnifying the employer against a liability that the employer has incurred or may incur under a compensation provision. - (2) A person who contravenes subsection (1) - (a) commits an offence, and - (b) is liable to repay to a worker any amount - (i) deducted from the worker's wages in contravention of subsection (1)(a), or - (ii) that the worker has been required or permitted to contribute in contravention of subsection (1)(b).